 Our CRA Nonprofit Search is available to banks of any size.
 We are continually adding CRA-qualified nonprofits to our database and periodically updating existing nonprofits as new data becomes available.
-As of today, we have added nonprofits in 1,524 communities in 8 states.
-That means that we currently have 13,769 CRA-qualified nonprofits listed on our website.
+As of today, we have added nonprofits in 1,810 communities in 9 states.
+That means that we currently have nearly 16,000 CRA-qualified nonprofits listed on our website.
 Over the coming months, we will qualify every community in the United States as illustrated below.

 In addition to our CRA Nonprofit Search, banks can also search listed community needs throughout the nation.
 Search the current listing of community needs.